Welcome to the Beta Version of the New FishChoice.com

-MCS recognizes that fishing and fish farming are not only businesses but a way of life that make an important contribution to both our economy and society.
-When fisheries and farms are well managed, they are more stable and profitable, which in turn means we have healthy seas which can support local communities long into the future.
+MCS recognizes that fishing and fish farming are not only businesses but a way of life that makes an important contribution to both our economy and society.
+When fisheries and farms are well-managed, they are more stable and profitable, which in turn means we have healthy seas that can support local communities long into the future.
 MCS uses fish ratings to identify environmental issues within fisheries and fish farms that need help to improve.
 Importantly, ratings are also used to highlight best practices and to encourage demand and support for the best environmental performers.

 MCS wants to see an increase in the number of ‘green’ rated (Best Choice) fish and a reduction in ‘red’ rated species (Fish to Avoid).